zenfinity/PovertyAndEnvironment/README.md

 ## An interactive map of Minnesota that displays environmental factors that acutely affect the people living there.

 ![screenshot here](header.png)
+Environmental Health is a growing area of awareness and research.
+People in racial and ethnic minority groups and with lower socioeconomic status are known to be especially at risk of preventable disease directly linked to environmental hazards.
+We chose factors which do not get as much attention as air quality or other vectors of chemical exposure, and attempted to visualize whether prevalence of these have a geographic correlation with poverty.

 ## Sources